abdulmech189/MongoDB_Telephone_Directory_CRUD_operations/README.md

     mydb = client["Telephone_Directory"]
     mycol = mydb['User_Datas']

-#1.INSERT documents into MongoDB:
+#1.
+INSERT documents into MongoDB:

-# Inserting one record into the collection:
+#Inserting one record into the collection:

     mycol.insert_one({"Name": 'ABC', "Phone No": 123456789, "Place": 'Chennai'}) for i in mycol.find():
         print(i)

-# Inserting Multiple records into the collection:
+#Inserting Multiple records into the collection:

     mycol.insert_many([{"Name": 'DEF', "Phone No": 456789123, "Place": 'Delhi'}, {"Name": 'ADC', "Phone No": 789123456, "Place": 'Mumbai'},